nimh-mbdu/post_doc_job_ad/README.md

 ### EXPERIENCED

-In your application, please tell us about any exposure you have had to processing pipelines for biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc).
-We also want to hear about your experience coding in languages commonly used in data science such Python or R. We're also interested in student who know a bit about front-end development and visualization with tools like Javascript and D3.
+In your application, please tell us about any exposure you have had to processing pipelines for biomedical imaging data (e.g. fMRI, calcium imaging, electrophysiology, etc.).
+We also want to hear about your experience coding in languages commonly used in data science such Python or R. We're also interested in student who know a bit about front-end development and visualization with tools like JavaScript and D3.
 Experience with distributed, high-performance computing tools such as [Docker](https://www.docker.com)/[Singularity](https://singularity.lbl.gov) and batch processing systems such as [SLURM](http://slurm.schedmd.com/) is a plus.

 ### PROVEN

-Ideally we're looking for bachelor's students from [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) fields, but if you can prove you have an equivalent amount of data-intensive expertise with your publications, projects, or github/kaggle ranking, we’re all ears.
+Ideally we're looking for bachelor's students from [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) fields, but if you can prove you have an equivalent amount of data-intensive expertise with your publications, projects, or Github/Kaggle ranking, we’re all ears.

 ### DRIVEN

 We're looking for someone who is excited about advancing the cause of [Open Science](https://en.wikipedia.org/wiki/Open_science).
-If you've ever contributed to open source software, particpated in a citizen science project, or even fixed a typo on the wikipedia, we'd love to hear about it!
+If you've ever contributed to open source software, participated in a citizen science project, or even fixed a typo on the Wikipedia, we'd love to hear about it!

 # Interested?
-Please take a moment to review the [NIH Postbac Intramural Research Training Program](https://www.training.nih.gov/programs/postbac_irta) to make sure you are elibible and are happy with the (modest) compensation package.
+Please take a moment to review the [NIH Postbac Intramural Research Training Program](https://www.training.nih.gov/programs/postbac_irta) to make sure you are eligible and are happy with the (modest) compensation package.

 Then email your resume to:

 DATASCI-JOBSEARCH@mail.nih.gov

-Be sure to specify that you are interested in the postbac IRTA position,.
+Be sure to specify that you are interested in the postbac IRTA position.

 The National Institutes of Health is an equal opportunity employer.
-This position will be based at NIMH in Bethesda, MD.